-Making Customer Experience Difficult
+Not Caring for Customers: Making Customer Experience Difficult

 For the past four months, I’ve gotten my prescriptions filled at Walgreens.
 I set everything up online and they mailed them to me as needed.
 One of my prescriptions ran out and the new package hadn’t arrived yet, so I tried to use the chat feature on the Walgreens website.
 After exchanging a few text messages with them, they told me I needed to call their 800 number.
 I called it and listened to their annoying, tinny music along with a voice telling me how important my call was for what seemed like an eternity before someone finally answered.
 I explained what I needed and the person told me I needed to call my local Walgreens.
 I hung up, called my local Walgreens and listened to annoying tinny music along with a voice telling me how important my call was.
 Finally, someone answered.
 I explained what I needed.
 They reviewed my account and told me I needed to call the 800 number.
 That was the same place that I’d called previously!
 The person I spoke to sounded bored and disinterested, but eventually we got things sort of straightened out.
 I say “sort of” because I was still missing several doses of my prescription and the rep made no attempt to ensure I was taken care of with an interim supply.
-This is definitely not customer care!
+This is definitely not caring for customers!
 Great customer service means we create a great customer experience.
 My experience with Walgreens was far from great.

-Making Customer Experience Easy
+Caring for Customers: Making Customer Experience Easy

 I’d heard about PillPack, an online pharmacy that is a division of Amazon.
 I was so frustrated by my experience with Walgreens that I decided to check out PillPack.
-I went to their website which was well designed and super easy to use.
+I went to their website which was well designed and easy to use.
 I filled in a simple form to transfer my prescriptions and quickly received a confirmation email.
 The email said if I had any questions to reply to the email.
 What?
 No waiting on hold listening to awful tinny music?
 I sent an email with a question and received a quick reply.
 My entire experience was seamless, easy, and it respected my time and my musical sensibilities by not forcing me to wait on hold.
-Frankly, my experience with PillPack is the very definition of customer care.
+Frankly, my experience with PillPack is the very definition of caring for customers.

 It’s All About Customer Experience